Chixtape III

 Chixtape III is a mixtape by Canadian rapper Tory Lanez; it was released on December 25, 2015.
 It is the sequel to Chixtape II released in March 2014.
 The album includes a guest appearance from Ed Sheeran and production from Play Picasso, Happy Perez, Lavi$h, Sergio Romero and Lanez himself.
+The mixtape was added to streaming services on December 26, 2025 along with Chixtape II and Chixtape IV.

 Release and promotion

 On December 22, 2015, Tory Lanez announced was going to release two mixtapes on Christmas, Chixtape III and The New Toronto.
 He also revealed the album covers that day.